-Leased equipment is eligible for Section 179 but only if your lease is structured as a capital lease (e.g. a buyout lease).
-Fair market value leases are not eligible for Section 179, though you can deduct your monthly lease payments as a general business expense.
-Read more about different types of leases in our ultimate guide to equipment leasing.
+Leased equipment is eligible for Section 179 only if your lease is structured as a capital lease, such as a buyout lease.
+Fair market value leases are not eligible for the Section 179 deduction.
+Instead, you deduct your monthly lease payments as a business expense.

 How to Elect the Section 179 Deduction

-Below is a snapshot of the section of Form 4562 that must be completed to elect the sec 179 deduction:
+Below is a snapshot of the section of Form 4562 that must be completed to elect the Section 179 deduction:

 Be sure to keep records of the equipment you bought for your business during the year.
 If the IRS asks any questions, you will need to prove that you bought equipment and started using the equipment for business purposes.
 Consider using accounting software, such as QuickBooks, to keep track of your equipment purchases throughout the year.